Corrigendum: Conical plurisubharmonic measure and new cross theorems: Applications

+Observe that Theorem \ref{application1} (resp.
+Theorem \ref{application2}) is a particular case of Theorem 10.4 (resp.
+Theorem 10.5) in \cite{nv1}.
+However, the proofs of the latter theorems are analogous to those of the former ones.

-The Main Theorem also implies Corollary 2 and 3 which were stated without proof in \cite{nv2}.
+Theorem \ref{main_thm} also implies Corollary 2 and 3 in \cite{nv2} which were stated without proof therein.
 These corollaries generalize Theorem \ref{application1} and \ref{application2} to the case where some pluripolar or thin singularities are allowed (see \cite{jp1} or \cite{np} for more details on this issue).
+We refer the reader to the book by Jarnicki and Pflug \cite{jp2} for a comprehensive and systematic introduction to the theory of separately holomorphic functions.